 Summer Expedition on the Appalachian Trail

-WILL partners with the Chesapeake Bay Outward Bound School, to provide the summer 7-day Expeditions on the famed Appalachian Trail (AT).
-WILL youth backpack on the Pennsylvania and Maryland sections of the AT.
+The summer 7-day backpacking Expedition on the Pennsylvania and Maryland sections the famed Appalachian Trail (AT) is a life-changing aspect of the WILL year.
 The Expedition continues the process of expanding WILL youths’ comfort zones, hones “Leave No Trace” ethics and the importance of environmental stewardship, and reinforces their growing understanding of responsibility for one’s decisions/actions.
 The Expedition further cements the importance of goal setting and action plans to achieve goals as a path to being effective in life.

 “The purpose of the Expedition is to test us mentally and physically, but also to gain insight about who we are and the things that we might take for granted.
 This is why I believe WILL takes us out here – to expose us to a world beyond technology where we can escape and reflect and for us to overcome fears and to push beyond our limits so we know we can succeed in the future.” – Tatiana

 The day provides an engaging outdoor activity that is new to most and offers the rare chance to see wildlife like Great Blue Herons, Osprey, Bald Eagles, Snowy Egrets, and turtles.
 It also provides the opportunity to see the state of the River, and the role we play in the future health of the Anacostia – and thus the Potomac River, and the Chesapeake Bay.

 “We come to canoe on the Anacostia River to have a good time but also learn about water life and ways to help the water be cleaner.
 One word to describe my day is adventurous and new because it’s my first time getting to canoe.” – Keyri